DataIntelligenceCrew/approx-opaque-topk/README.md

    - `noreplace`: Performs sampling without replacement by pre-shuffling the leaf node, then performing a scan.
    - `replace`: Performs sampling with replacement.
 9. `batch_size` (int): The number of elements to sample and score in a single batch.
+10. `fallback_params` (obj): Parameters used to adjust the UniformSample fallback strategy when EpsGreedy does not work well.
+    - `is_on` (bool): Turn fallback strategy on/off entirely.
+    - `initial_threshold` (float): THe initial percentile, expressed as a float in [0,1], of data points to process before testing fallback strategy for the first time.
+    - `retest_threshold` (float): After testing the fallback condition once, re-test the fallback condition after this many percentile of data points periodically.

 ### GT Config